- Parents Home

 Experts are still learning about COVID-19.
 Far fewer cases have been reported in children.
 Usually, the virus seems to cause a milder infection in children than in adults or older people.

 But in some cases of MIS-C, kids developed more serious symptoms, sometimes several weeks after being infected with the virus.
 Most kids with MIS-C get better after they get special care in the hospital, sometimes in the ICU (intensive care unit).

 Call your doctor if your child has symptoms of COVID-19 or MIS-C, or just isn't feeling well.
 Tell the doctor if your child has been near someone with COVID-19, or lived in or traveled to an area where lots of people have the coronavirus.

 Get care right away if your child:

-has trouble breathing
+- has trouble breathing

-has severe belly pain
+- has severe belly pain

-has pain or pressure in the chest
+- has pain or pressure in the chest

-is confused or not making sense
+- is confused or not making sense

-is having trouble staying awake
+- is having trouble staying awake

-looks bluish in the lips or face
+- looks bluish in the lips or face

 These symptoms can be warning signs of serious illness.